 Sara left the public sector to study yoga more in-depth.
 She knew that self-study was an important factor in being able to help and serve others.

-Sara completed an advanced 300-hour yoga teaching training program in India in 2016,at Yogadarshanam Ashtanga/Hatha yoga school in Mysore, India, and also studied at the K. Pattabhi Jois Ashtanga Yoga Institute under Saraswathi Jois.
+Sara completed an advanced 300-hour yoga teaching training program in India in 2016, at Yogadarshanam Ashtanga/Hatha yoga school in Mysore, India, and also studied at the K. Pattabhi Jois Ashtanga Yoga Institute under Saraswathi Jois.

-Since then, Sara purchased The Studio Cleveland in September, 2018.
+Sara purchased The Studio Cleveland in September, 2018.
 She strives to make The Studio Cleveland an inclusive and authentic resource for any human seeking inner peace.

 Kasimira Vogel, is one of the Co-founders of Pathways to Wholeness and is very passionate in aiding each person to find their individual pathway to being a whole, healthy and integrated person.